 National Park Service

-In November and December of 2014, The Office of Historic Preservation (OHP) is hosting four regional public meetings to gain input regarding Native American Tribal access to cultural resource information maintained by the California Historical Resources Information System (CHRIS).
-There also will be a teleconference meeting, and comments can be submitted in writing, as well.
+In November and December of 2014, The Office of Historic Preservation (OHP) hosted four regional public meetings throughout the state to gain input regarding Native American Tribal access to cultural resource information maintained by the California Historical Resources Information System (CHRIS).
+A teleconference was also conducted and comments were accepted in writing as well.
 For more information about this effort and how the feedback collected will assist the policy effort as it goes forward, please visit our CHRIS Tribal Access Policy page.

 Historical Landmark Dedication at Tomo-Kahni